CSE 401 17wi - MiniJava

 There are two symbols in the grammar that are not otherwise specified.
 An <IDENTIFIER> is a sequence of letters, digits, and underscores, starting with a letter.
 Uppercase letters are distinguished from lowercase.
 An <INTEGER_LITERAL> is a sequence of decimal digits that denotes an integer value.

-and run on the lab linux machines, attu, or the lab VM (more details forthcoming).
+and run on the lab linux machines, attu, and/or the lab Linux VM.

 If you use Eclipse, you can create a suitable project

 by following the instructions in the starter code README files.
 Don't create a new generic

 Eclipse Java project -- it doesn't set things up correctly.

 Follow the instructions carefully.
 It will save you time, even if you are the

 The basic project requirements are small enough to be tractable in a one-quarter course project, but include enough to cover the core ideas of compiling object-oriented (as well as procedural) languages.
 If you are feeling ambitious and have the time, you are invited to add additional parts of Java to the language.
 Here are a few suggestions.